 An Optimization Routine for the Number of Paths

-For example, our custom class for the Minimum Flow Decomposition problem could be emulated in this manner:
+For example, our custom class for the Minimum Flow Decomposition problem could be emulated like in the code below.
+However, MinFlowDecomp implements also many other optimizations that make it much faster than this generic routine.

 mfd_model = fp.NumPathsOptimization(